 You will usually get a response from one of the online therapists within minutes to hours and can then decide if you want to continue the conversation.

 So if the outbreak and lockdown have triggered your fears and you need online therapy for anxiety or online therapy for depression in India, choose only the best online counselling apps for mental health help.

 17 self-care tips to cope during the lockdown

 The best way to prevent anxiety and depression when you can’t leave your home is to keep your mind occupied with positive thoughts so that it doesn’t go down the rabbit hole of fear and negativity.

-Along with your online counselling sessions, you may also benefit from some of the emotional self-care practices below to manage your stress and anxiety levels.
+Along with your online counselling sessions, you may also benefit from some of the emotional self-care practices and coping strategies below to manage your stress and anxiety levels.

 - Follow a daily routine that you’re familiar with (minus going out).
 It will keep your mind occupied and lessen your anxiety levels.

 - Take the opportunity to upskill, learn something new, or recreate yourself altogether.
 You could take a creative writing class and write that book you always wanted to write.
 You can take an online course or a Masterclass to upgrade your skills and keep your mind busy.

 - To stave off loneliness and boredom, call your family and friends on the phone or videoconference with them and catch up with their lives.
 If you’re feeling sad or anxious, voice your concerns to them.

 - If you find yourself getting anxious or fearful, avoid watching the news, especially bad news.
 Instead, give in to your binge-watching cravings and catch up on those Amazon Prime or Netflix shows you’ve been meaning to watch.